wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 .. versionadded:: 3.13

-Specifies wether there will be a limit on the number of monitored files or not.
+Specifies whether there will be a limit on the number of monitored files or not.

 +--------------------+---------------------------------------+
 | **Default value**  | yes                                   |